okta/okta-sdk-nodejs/README.md

 ### Storage

-By default, the SDK uses an in-memory cache.
-Here's how to configure that cache:
+By default, the SDK uses an in-memory cache, `MemoryStore`.

+By default, expired keys are only removed on attempted retrieval.
+If a key is never retrieved, it will remain in the cache, which may grow until it hits maximum size.

+To prevent this behavior, and instead remove expired values from memory proactively, set a value for `expirationPoll` and the `MemoryStore` will periodically scan the *entire* store in memory to remove expired keys.

 ```javascript
 const okta = require('@okta/okta-sdk-nodejs');